PatrickNAquino/World-Unicorn-Companies/README.md

 # World-Unicorn-Companies
-Analysis of the world scenario of privately held startup company valued at over US$1 billion. as of March 2022.
+World scenario of privately held startup company valued at over US$1 billion. as of March 2022.

 ## OVERVIEW
 Used Power Query and Excel to analyse data about private companies with a valuation over $1 billion as of March 2022, including each company's current valuation, funding, country of origin, industry, select investors, and the years they were founded and became unicorns.